 LOCATION & HABITAT

-Gag grow slowly, up to more than 3 feet and 50 pounds, and can live a long time, to about 30 years.
-Gag are “protogynous hermaphrodites” – they begin life as females and sexually mature, usually around age 4.
+Gag grow slowly, can reach more than 3 feet in length, and weigh up to 50 pounds.
+They can live as long as 30 years.
+Gag are "protogynous hermaphrodites" – they begin life as females and sexually mature, usually around age 4.
 As they grow older, they change to males, around age 11.

 Gag eat a variety of fish, crabs, shrimp, and squid.
 Adult gag and large fish prey on juvenile gag.
 Sharks and other large fish prey on adult gag.